plzin/plzin.github.io/posts/linear-systems-mod-n.md

 $$

 We are lucky here, because we can eliminate the 3 in the second column directly.
-In general this need not happen.
+In general, this need not happen.
 We would then have to do the same procedure but with column operations, which might make entries in the row reappear.
 This is not a problem, however.